DrBarnabus/CompositeKey/README.md

-# CompositeId
+# CompositeKey

-#### Fast and Optimized CompositeIds utilizing Source Generation
+#### Fast and Optimized Composite Keys utilizing Source Generation

 [![GitHub Release][gh-release-badge]][gh-release]
 [![Build Status][gh-actions-badge]][gh-actions]

 ---

-## What is CompositeId
+## What is CompositeKey

-**CompositeId** is a library for source generating optimal parsing and formatting code for composite identifiers in dotnet.
+**CompositeKey** is a library for source generating optimal parsing and formatting code for composite identifiers in dotnet.

 Implementing concepts widely used in NoSQL databases, such as [Amazon DynamoDb][dynamodb], a composite key is where